alventech/alventech-blog/content/posts/2021-05-28-azure-image-builder-or-packer-for-wvd/index.md

 The first time I used packer was related automation images to my home lab with VMware ESXi.
 Packer has multiple Builders for all the big players &#8211; https://www.packer.io/docs/builders.
 Using the Azure provider is generally different than using the VMware provider.
 But If you are familiar with packer, the adaption to the Builder for Azure (azure-arm) is pretty seamless.
 However, as listed in the table above there are also many motives why you may want to go the packer route.
 With the table above you can see that Packer provides the best granular and flexible control over the azure environment, you are managing.
 You can control &#8220;everything&#8221;.
 But looking back to AIB we do not need to think about specifying the packer version.
 I&#8217;ve encountered different errors if I&#8217;ve used an older version of packer.
 Some of my experience with Packer is that if you forget to validate your template or have some wrong variables this can set you back some hours of troubleshooting.

 That&#8217;s it for this time!
-Good luck with automating your WVD images in whatever way you prefer 🙂
+Good luck with automating your AVD images in whatever way you prefer 🙂  I had a talk about this blog at AVDtechfest 2021 https://youtu.be/G2g8CVVzZP4?t=15251 and powerpoint deck https://github.com/alventech/talks/tree/main/2021/avdtechfest

 ### Documentation